DataThirstLtd/azure.databricks.cicd.tools/README.md

 ## Examples

 See the [Wiki](https://github.com/DataThirstLtd/azure.databricks.cicd.tools/wiki) for help on the commands.
-You can also see more examples in the tests folder.
+You can also see more examples in the Tests folder.

 # Misc